 Services to Students

-Communications and information sharing are important elements of the law school experience.
+Communication and information sharing are important elements of the law school experience.
 Without the full picture- which we strive to present through programming and resources- it is almost impossible to make well-informed career decisions.
 Assumptions, which are often brought into law school, must be checked out, application dates and timetables confirmed and efforts made to understand and appreciate the full range of opportunities made possible by a legal education.
 Information about the legal profession is an important part of making appropriate career decisions.
-It is also important that students assume responsibility for utilizing the programs and resources sponsored by the Career Resources Center.
+It is also important that students assume responsibility for utilizing the programs and resources sponsored by the Career Resource Center.

 The realities of the legal market require that career decisions be an on-going and developmental process.
-This process begins during the first semester of law school and continues through graduation.
-To better acquaint students with the transitional nature of the process, the Career Resources Center offers the following resources and services.
+The process begins during the first semester of law school and continues through graduation.
+To better acquaint students with the transitional nature of the process, the Career Resource Center offers the following resources and services.

-We encourage you to make an appointment to discuss your career related questions with a professional staff member.
-We are also willing to see you on a drop-in basis if a staff member is available.
+We encourage students to make an appointment to discuss career related questions with a counselor.
+We are also willing to see students on a drop-in basis if a counselor is available.